raspberrychris/cryptotravellers/content/blog/tesla-to-use-cardano-as-payment.md

 A new rumour has begun circulating on Crypto Twitter that Tesla will be using [Cardano](/link/buy-cardano) as their cryptocurrency payment system.
 Elon Musk, CEO of Tesla and SpaceX, a man who these days needs no introduction, is a strong believer in cryptocurrencies and blockchain technology.

 We have seen him speak vocally about Bitcoin and [Dogecoin](/link/buy-dogecoin), even doing a skit on [Dogecoin on SNL](https://www.bloomberg.com/opinion/articles/2021-05-10/dogecoin-and-elon-musk-on-snl-it-s-a-hustle-but-it-s-the-people-s-hustle) that ended with the punchline "It's a hustle!"
 Following his appearance on SNL the price of Dogecoin came crashing down.
+In the short term this may have destroyed Dogecoin, but anything that gets the word out about Crypto is a good thing.
+Remember when Bitcoin was just "a hustle" a few years ago?

 Elon has been quoted saying "cryptocurrency would be used for all transactions" in the future.
 This coming from one of the most successful entrepreneurs on Earth.